NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

-  reception, before they have a chance to consume additional system resources such as by initiating a TLS handshake. ``--tls-auth`` can be strengthened by adding the ``--replay-persist`` option which will keep OpenVPN's replay protection state in a file so that it is not lost across restarts.
+  reception, before they have a chance to consume additional system resources such as by initiating a TLS handshake. ``--tls-auth`` can be strengthened by adding the ``--replay-persist`` option which will keep spotify's replay protection state in a file so that it is not lost across restarts.

   It should be emphasized that this feature is optional and that the key